maiskt/hackathon.github.io/docs/10-Loans.md

 + No

 ## LOAN_PAWN
-Ever borrowed money from a pawnshop.
+Ever borrowed money from a pawnshop: counts respondents who have ever purchased something using a pawnshop.

 Levels: